-- A) A student is considered officially withdrawn from the University when he/she personally fills an application of withdrawal from the University. - B) The fees refund policy will apply to the specific withdrawal semester according to the following tables:
+- A) A student is considered officially withdrawn from the University when he/she personally fills an application of withdrawal from the University. - B) The student is no entitled to any fees refund if he/she withdraws completely from the university during any semester including summer semester.